gayatrig19/we-travellers-api/README.md

   ![python_unit_tests](https://res.cloudinary.com/dpzitpjjc/image/upload/v1716851232/python_unit_tests_result_ukghbh.png)

 ## Bugs

 - During my first API deployment in Heroku, the app build was successful, but as I opened the app I received a 400 bad request.
-The issue was debugged through workspace terminal by logging in manually to heroku and finding out error.
+The issue was debugged through workspace terminal by logging in manually to heroku and detect the error.
   - Fix: Corrected  Procfile for typo in project name and removed the trailing slash from ALLOWED_HOSTS for the workspace URL.
   - Result: The app was successfully deployed with the welcome message displayed.

 - All the minor issues were fixed during development.
 No bugs are present in the deployed API link.
 The link is working as expected.

 ## Deployment